 Check out our guide to Puerto Vallarta

-Home to the most incredible swells, Puerto Escondido is one of the most challenging surf spots in the world, attracting surf professionals from all over.
-But there is more to it than that, and although the beach is a little rough for swimmers, it still appeals to its hippie community.
+Home to the most incredible swells – Puerto Escondido is one of the most challenging surf spots in the world, attracting surf professionals from all over.
+However, there is more to it than that, and although the beach is a little rough for swimmers, it still appeals to its community.
 There are plenty of trendy bars, and it has a laid-back ambience all year round.
 In addition, spectacular bays framed by lush vegetation on the mountain backdrop are a playground for photographers.
-However, the icing on the cake are the breathtaking sunsets.
+However, the icing on the cake is the breathtaking sunsets.
 Tourists and people after work gather on the beach to mingle, in awe, and admire the end of another day.
+A speciality of Puerto Escondido is crispy tortillas like Double Decker Tacos, topped with refried beans, cheese, meat (usually shredded chicken or beef), avocado, lettuce, and salsa.

 Huatulco is located in the state of Oaxaca, a few miles south of Puerto Escondido.
 It stretches out over 22 miles of coastline between the Coyula and Copalito rivers.
 It’s a relatively young development, planned by Mexico’s National Tourism Fund, FONATOUR, with the aim to create a tourist resort area.

 The result is a destination with high-end all-inclusive resorts and world-class beaches nestled in protected coves backed by thick jungle on the Sierra Madre Mountain.
-In contrast to its neighbour Puerto Escondido, the bays here are protected, which makes the pristine waters perfect for swimming, and more enjoyable for the visitors and locals.
+In contrast to its neighbour Puerto Escondido, the bays here are protected, which makes the pristine waters perfect for swimming, and more enjoyable for visitors and locals.
 Huatulco is also considered one of the most sustainable destinations.
-In 2005, the protected area of the bays National Park was awarded the Green Globe International Certification as a sustainable tourist area.
+In 2005, the protected area of the Bays National Park was awarded the Green Globe International Certification as a sustainable tourist area.
+One prominent culinary highlight in Huatulco is Mole.

 As you can see from our Guide To Pacific Coast Mexico, the country has so much to offer and it’s waiting for you to come and explore.
 Have you already explored some of these places?
 Let us know what you think.